 In cool- and cold-winter regions, the danger of freezing weather and frost continues through April in USDA Plant Hardiness Zones 6, 5, 4, and 3.
 Here is a checklist of things to do in the vegetable garden in cool and cold regions during April in the Northern Hemisphere:

-Cold Frame and Greenhouse Tasks in Cold and Cool Regions
+Cold Frame and Greenhouse Tasks in Zones 3-6

 - In northern regions, remove heavy mulch from around plants overwintered in the cold frame.